Timing risk definition

 Example of Timing Risk

-For example, an investor experiences timing risk when she sells off her entire portfolio in anticipation of a market correction, after which she plans to buy back the shares at a lower price.
+As an example of timing risk, an investor sells off her entire portfolio in anticipation of a market correction, after which she plans to buy back the shares at a lower price.
 She incurs the risk that she will not sell her portfolio at the point when the value of the securities is at their highest point.
 She also incurs the risk that she will not repurchase at the precise moment when share prices are at their lowest point.